adwaiy2912/EventifyMIT/README.md

 # EventifyMIT

-A DBS Mini Project for efficient event management and coordination at Manipal Institute of Technology.
+A project for efficient event management and coordination at Manipal Institute of Technology.

 ---